CondorcetVote/Documentation-Book/II # C. Result # 2. Simple Ranking from Condorcet Method(s).md

 **method:** String name of an available advanced Condorcet method.
 True for default method.
 **options:** Array

-**Return value:** Throw an exception on error, else a nice array for ranking.
+**Return value:** Return a Condorcet/result object.
+He is Iterable, Countable and support array access, It behaves just like an ordered array.

-__Warning: Using getResult() with tags filter don't use cache engine and computing each time you call it, prefer clone object and remove votes if you need performance.__
+__Warning: Using getResult() with tags filter option don't use cache engine and computing each time you call it, prefer clone object and remove votes if you need performance.__

 ```php